DHTMLX/docs-todolist/docs/guides/integration_with_react.md

 }
 ~~~

-#### Adding styles
+#### Add styles

-To display To Do List correctly, you need to provide the corresponding styles.
-You can use the **index.css** file to specify important styles for To Do List and its containers:
+Provide the styles for To Do List and its containers.
+Use the *index.css* file to specify the required styles:

 ~~~css title="index.css"
 /* specify styles for initial page */